pwnedu/UnityTools/README.md

 1. Download code from repository by clicking the green 'Code' button and selecting 'Download ZIP'
 2. Unzip files to a location on your computer.
 3. Open Unity and select 'Window' then 'Package Manager'
-4. In the Package manager located at the top left of window click the '+' button and select 'Add package from disk...'
+4. In the Package manager located at the top left, click the '+' button and select 'Add package from disk...'
 5. Navigate to the unzipped file location and select the package.json file.
 6. When the package is selected click 'Open'